mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

 In the early selection of tools the use of a framework based on javascript and web technology is driven by authenticity and thus an ability.

+#### Authentic web technology

+The motivation was to align to authentic web technology due to my previous experience.
+The reason for working with code this authentic bears exploration.
+Characteristics of broader dimensions of authenticity of tools and processes in learning environments are explored in the literature review.
+A brief summary being: similarity to workplace settings; facilitating activity which serves a need of participants; an ability to showcased resulting work to an audience [@shaffer_thick_1999; @warr_bridging_2020].
+While my choice of open source digital tools allowed for a high level of aligning with professional practices, it was also potentially complex in terms of use of tools.
+In part my motivation for choice of code language (Javascript, Phaser) was driven by desire to align with common workplace practices and to be potentially extensible for future student-led web projects.

 ### Project Based Learning and Inclusion